 \newcolumntype{D}{>{ \arraybackslash}m{1.8cm}}

-To further evaluate the effectiveness of our hybrid fusion design, we compare \system{} against state-of-the-art multi-agent debate frameworks adapted to operate over the same set of modality agents: (i)~\textbf{Debate}~\citep{debate}, where agents iteratively refine responses by observing the outputs of other agents, with the final decision determined by majority voting; (ii)~\textbf{MAD}~\citep{mad}, which follows a similar protocol to Debate but employs an judge agent to steer the final decision; (iii)~\textbf{CMD}~\citep{cmd}, where agents are partitioned into groups (we use two groups) such that agents within each group share full responses, while only prediction counts are exchanged across groups; and (iv)~\textbf{ReConcile}~\citep{reconcile}, where agents output an explicit confidence score and arrive at a final decision via confidence-weighted voting.
+To further evaluate the effectiveness of our hybrid fusion design, we compare \system{} against state-of-the-art multi-agent debate frameworks adapted to operate over the same set of modality agents: (i)~\textbf{Debate}~\citep{debate}, where agents iteratively refine responses by observing the outputs of other agents, with the final decision determined by majority voting; (ii)~\textbf{MAD}~\citep{mad}, which follows a similar protocol to Debate but employs a judge agent to steer the final decision; (iii)~\textbf{CMD}~\citep{cmd}, where agents are partitioned into groups (we use two groups) such that agents within each group share full responses, while only prediction counts are exchanged across groups; and (iv)~\textbf{ReConcile}~\citep{reconcile}, where agents output an explicit confidence score and arrive at a final decision via confidence-weighted voting.
 As SC and SR, we fix the number of debate rounds to two.
 We emphasize that, while these baselines are designed for multi-round debates, \system{} performs aggregation in a single round, highlighting a fundamental difference in both efficiency and interaction structure.

 Importantly, \system{} is a \textit{training-free} framework.
 By leveraging the world knowledge and reasoning capabilities of pre-trained LLMs, our method bypasses the need for large-scale data collection and task-specific model training.
-Consequently, we do not include traditional learning-based sensor fusion methods~\citep{multimodalsensing} as baselines, since they rely on supervised training over substantial task-specific data.
+Consequently, we do not include traditional learning-based sensor fusion methods~\citep{multimodalsensing} as direct baselines, since they rely on supervised training over substantial task-specific data.
 Nevertheless, to contextualize performance against a supervised reference, we provide a comparison in Appendix~\ref{app:supervised_fusion}.